simonwfarrow/spring-boot-kafka/README.md

 3. Create service using "kubectl apply -f Service.yml"

 ## Config
-Kafka conifg is stored in Springs application.properties file in the resources folder.
+Kafka config is stored in Springs application.properties file in the resources folder.
 Uses the kafka service in the kafka-ca1 namespace to connect to the brokers.
 Deployment is set to 3 pods.

 ## Execution